 Here’s what I mean by “younger”: pre-pubescent, one piece bathing suits, and no worries about makeup, neighborhood friendships, or things like ice cream.

 My baby cousins were coming for a visit and my mom wanted to take them to our swim club for the afternoon.
-My eating brain jumped right to the fact that I was about to be in a swimsuit and I hadn’t worked out that day.
+My eating disorder brain jumped right to the fact that I was about to be in a swimsuit.
+Yet I hadn’t worked out that day.

 All I could think about was what I ate for breakfast and the distorted image I saw in the mirror that morning.

 When we arrived at the swim club I was reluctant to take my cover up off.
 Underneath the mask of my cover up, I was wearing a dark blue two-piece.

 My cousins begged me to go in the water.
 So I ran in, trying to run fast enough so that no one would notice my unmasked figure of a body.
 Once I tired my cousins out enough to need a break, we raced out of the water.

 I don’t think I have ever run so fast in my whole life.

 My cousins jumped on the towel and began eating lunch as I sat there in the chair with a towel tightly wrapped around my body.